-Immovable property includes plots of land, sub-surface areas, forests, plantations, buildings, structures and other objects firmly associated with the land, i.e., objects which cannot be removed without causing significant damage (presumably, this also includes pipelines, cables, etc.).
+Immovable property includes plots of land, subsurface areas, forests, plantations, buildings, structures and other objects firmly associated with the land, i.e., objects which cannot be removed without causing significant damage (arguably, this may also include pipelines, cables, etc.).
 Movable property is defined as anything that is not immovable.